-Here at the Institute for American Indian Studies, we are thrilled to be exhibiting, engaging, and eliciting thought provoking dialogue with our guests about the 12,000 plus history of Indigenous peoples here in Connecticut – In person (6 feet apart)!
+Here at the Institute for American Indian Studies, we are thrilled to be exhibiting, engaging, and eliciting thought provoking dialogue with our guests about the 12,000 plus history of Indigenous peoples here in Connecticut – In person (and sometimes 6 feet apart)!
 Our exhibits are open, with some adjustments to some spaces to accommodate regulations.
-We are excited to finally bring our temporary exhibit Skug: Snakes of the Eastern Woodlands to the public for viewing.

 SUMMER CAMP COVID POLICIES